25 Easy Bedtime Snacks For Toddlers

 Ideally, a bedtime snack will include a balance of low GI carbohydrates, protein and healthy fats.

-This helps to keep little tummies satisfied and blood sugar levels as steady as possible through the night to maximise the chance of a good night’s sleep.
+This helps to keep little tummies satisfied and blood sugar levels as steady as possible through the night to maximize the chance of a good night’s sleep.

 Low GI carbohydrates may come from foods such as: